AM7013/production-ETL-pipeline/README.md

 - Proper CI/CD with manual approval gates and deployment tagging dramatically increases confidence in production deployments
 - Cloud warehousing best practices (partitioning + clustering) have a massive impact on both cost and query performance

+## Sample Data

+Data files (`cleaned_data_v1.csv`, `cleaned_data_test.csv`) are excluded
+from this repository via `.gitignore` and are not committed to version control.
+CI/CD uses a local sample file for smoke-testing the pipeline; this file is not included in the public repo but included in local and cloud as a real production-grade.

 ---
 ## Documentation